|

 that are divided between those available via the lecture component of the

-course and those through the laboratory component, The pertinent details are provided below.
+course and those earned through the laboratory component.
+The pertinent details are provided below.
 In brief, the lecture component is worth 80% of a student’s

 course grade.
 The laboratory component